-College admissions is more complicated than when we applied 30 years ago, and here in California, our state university systems have, unfortunately, not grown to meet our changing and burgeoning population.
+College admissions is more complicated than when we applied 30 years ago, and unfortunately, California’s state university systems have not grown to meet our changing and burgeoning population.

 There’s not enough room in the UC and CSU systems’ freshman class for all of California’s graduating seniors each year – let alone the tens of thousands of out-of-state students who apply.

 In the video to the right, I share some statistics with you that help you see the reality of California’s higher education problem: not enough capacity.
-We have half a million graduating high school seniors each year, and about 150,000 spots in the first-year class for the entire UC and Cal State systems combined.
+Half a million California high school seniors graduate each year, and there are about 150,000 spots in the first-year class for the entire UC and Cal State systems combined.
 COMBINED.
 A recent LA Times article notes that half of those graduating seniors – so 250,000 of them – meet the qualifications for either the UC or the Cal State systems, or both.
 This LAist article from December, 2021 also reiterates the crunch and lack of space at both of California’s public university systems.

 At the same time, we challenge your assumption that staying in-state is actually the most cost-effective higher education option for your child.
 In many cases, it’s actually not!
 Though you hear constantly in the media that out-of-state and private colleges cost $50k, $60k, $70k or more – this is not true for all out-of-state and private college choices!
 In fact, our team has hundreds of former clients all over the country, attending both public and private colleges, their parents paying about what they would have paid if they had stayed in California and attended a UC.
 Sometimes even less!

-You’ll see, in fact, in this article, that California students have finally begun looking out of state more over the past decade.
-The WUE program makes it easier for West Coast families to send their kids out of state without breaking the bank.
+If you’re looking for value, the WUE program makes it easier for West Coast families to send their kids out of state without breaking the bank.
 Here’s our short explanation of how WUE can work well for you!
 Additionally, many private colleges offer fabulous merit-based (not need-based!) scholarships – CTCL schools are great at this.

 We always encourage families to start early.
 One of the more stressful parts of the college admissions journey is the fear of not getting in “somewhere good.”
 Our challenge to you is to redefine “good” (for example, here’s why you shouldn’t build your list based on college rankings) and consider more what would work well for your child – focus on finding the environment where they will be happy and successful.
 The earlier you start, the more time and effort your teenager can put into really doing the research and finding those colleges that fit them best.